-Bat Conservation Ireland (Caomhantas Ialtóg na hÉireann) is a Charity dedicated to the conservation of Ireland's bats.
-We promote conservation of bats by disseminating educational materials, giving talks and leading bat walks, carrying out nationwide surveys and monitoring of bats, acting as an umbrella group for the local bat groups and providing a central repository for bat records.
+Bat Conservation Ireland (Caomhantas Ialtog na hEireann) is a Company Limited by Guarantee with Charitable Tax Exemption status.
+It is dedicated to the conservation of Ireland's bats.
+We promote this by disseminating educational materials, giving talks and leading bat walks, carrying out nationwide surveys and monitoring of bats, acting as an umbrella group for the local bat groups and providing a central repository for bat records.

 Windfarm Survey Guidelines

 We have developed and launched guidelines for surveying for bats at windfarm sites, or where existing windfarms are proposed for extension or modification.
 These guidelines can be found on the publications page of this website, click here to download a pdf of the guidelines.

 We have also written guidelines for dealing with the very special and highly protected lesser horseshoe bat in the Appropriate Assessment process.
 These guidelines can also be found on the publications page of this website, click here to download a pdf of the guidelines.

 Chemicals Approved for Use in Bat Roosts

 Natural England recently provided an updated list of insecticidal products that can be used in bat roosts.
 Also, for the Natural England list of products approved for timber treatment in bat roosts click here.

 Who are you going to call?

 Bat Conservation Ireland was saddened to hear that, due to funding cuts, The National Parks and Wildlife Service is no longer running the BAT HELPLINE SERVICE for people with queries or worries about bats.
 Our contact details are shown below, however, and we are always happy to help with batty queries.